austinsenft/Bloodborne-Memory-Game/README.md

-A Bloodborne Themed Memory Game Using React And Node.js
+A Bloodborne Themed Memory Game using React and Node.js

-Match Sets Of Two Until You Can't Match Anymore
+Match sets of two until you Can't Match Anymore

 Honestly Wanted To See Pretty Cards Flip, So That Was The Main Goal

-Check Out My Deployment On AWS Here: 34.210.151.210
+Check Out My Deployment On AWS [Here](34.210.151.210)